vaghetti/vaghetti.github.io/content/posts/macs.md

 ---
 title: "I live in the country with the most expensive Apple products on the planet.
-I'll tell you what it's like"
+Here's what it is like in here"
 date: 2022-03-08T20:40:05-03:00
 draft: false
 ---